-In terms of our area of interest, given the nature of the SPD, we concur with your assessment that the document is unlikely to result in any significant environmental effects and will simply provide additional guidance on existing Policies contained within a Adopted Development Plan Document which has already been subject to a Sustainability Appraisal/SEA.
-As a result, subject to adoption of the Local Plan (which we understand is imminent), we endorse the Authority's conclusions that it is not necessary to undertake a SEA of this particular SPD.
+In terms of our area of interest, we concur with your assessment that the document is unlikely to result in any significant environmental effects and will simply provide more guidance on existing Policies contained within an adopted Development Plan Document which has already been subject to a Sustainability Appraisal/SEA.
+As a result, subject to adoption of the Local Plan (which we understand is imminent), we endorse the Council's conclusions that it is not necessary to undertake a SEA of this particular SPD.